Details for Property Managers

 Have a solid roof.
 Before installing solar it’s important that your roof is in good condition, as the solar panels will ideally remain in place for 25 years.

 Be a rental.
 SunTenants is focused on serving rental properties.
-If you’re an owner-occupier you don’t require SunTenants’ services, however we can still get you a solar quote from one of our trusted solar installers - please use this dedicated form.
+If you’re an owner-occupier you don’t require SunTenants’ services, however we can still get you a solar quote from one of our trusted solar installers - please contact us.

 Have a single owner, or have all owners in agreement.
 Installing solar is easiest on single occupancy properties, such as free standing houses, terraces, or warehouses.
 SunTenants also works with multi-unit properties (up to ~20 units) provided that all property owners have agreed to getting solar.
 While we don't have the resources to engage with uncommitted strata committees, we have contributed to this comprehensive information pack.